-This chapter prescribes procedures for nontax Fedwire and ACH credit deposits to the account of FMS, U.S. Department of the Treasury (Treasury), made through the Credit Gateway.
+This chapter prescribes procedures for nontax Fedwire and ACH credit deposits to the account of the Fiscal Service, U.S. Department of the Treasury (Treasury), made through the Credit Gateway.

-This chapter applies to Federal agencies with deposits for credit to the account of FMS made through Fedwire or the ACH Network.
-Agencies transfer deposits over Fedwire or ACH only when FMS determines that to do so is advantageous to the Government.
+This chapter applies to Federal agencies with deposits for credit to the account of the Fiscal Service made through Fedwire or the ACH Network.
+Agencies transfer deposits over Fedwire or ACH only when the Fiscal Service determines that to do so is advantageous to the Government.

 31 U.S.C.
 3301 and 3302